Guidance

 document-url

-Enter the URL for the main or core plan document.
-This is usually a PDF file.
-For example:
+Enter the URL for the main or core plan document, which is usually a PDF file.

 • https://www.walthamforest.gov.uk/sites/default/files/2024-02/LBWF_LocalPlan_LP1_Feb2024_compressed.pdf

-Your development plan data should also contain the following fields:
+Your development plan data must also contain the following fields where they apply:

 • local-planning-authorities